Reviews You Can Rely On

 Fill Weight 12.0 oz

 The Hummingbird UL achieves its low weight and high warmth by utilizing narrow dimensions.
-Slender backpackers, heavy sleepers, and others who don't find a mummy bag confining probably won't mind the dimensions — but for others, it might not be the ideal choice.
-So, we recommend considering the Nemo Forte 20 we tested if you want a more roomy fit.
-Also, the ultra-high fill power down comes with a matching ultra-high price point.
-If you can look beyond these downsides, you get a traditional mummy bag that supplies an unparalleled warmth-to-weight ratio.
-There may be no better bag when the ounces really count the most.
+Slender backpackers, heavy sleepers, and others who don't find a mummy bag confining probably won't mind its dimensions.
+But others might not find it to be the ideal choice.
+We recommend the Nemo Forte 20 if you want a more roomy fit.
+Also, the ultra-high fill power down of the Feathered Friends Hummingbird UL comes with a matching ultra-high price point.
+If you can look beyond these downsides, you get a traditional mummy bag that supplies an unparalleled warmth-to-weight ratio and a cozy night's sleep.
+There may be no better bag out there when ounces really count the most — we haven't come across it yet.

 Read more: Feathered Friends Hummingbird UL 30 review